 This treatment deeply cleans the skin, clearing blemishes, and congestion.

-Helping to even skin tone and balance oil production, this healing treatment provides more hydration than lactic acid while offering strong lightening benefits.
+Helps to even skin tone and balance oil production, this healing treatment is able to penetrate stubborn acne while offering strong lightening benefits.

 Improves skin texture, acne scarring, hyperpigmentation, and overall skin clarity.